Common unexpected expenses and three ways to pay for them

 Life can sometimes feel like a financial revolving door: Paychecks come in and bills go out.
 We work so that we can pay for the essentials — and hopefully some extras — in our lives.
 If you’re lucky, it doesn’t get more complicated than that.
 But a sudden or unexpected expense might lead you to need a helping hand to stay afloat.

-According to a recent survey, if suddenly faced with a $1,000 bill for an unexpected expense, only 39% of adults would be able to pay for it out of their savings.
+According to a recent survey, if suddenly faced with a $1,000 bill for an unexpected expense, more than half of Americans wouldn't be able to pay for it out of their savings.
 The Federal Reserve’s yearly study on the economic wellbeing of Americans suggests that the situation is even more dire: four-in-ten Americans wouldn’t be able to cover a $400 unexpected cost.

 Surprise expenses